colinleroux/Python-Documentation/docs/Python/Flask/intro.md

 Now, when you run flask run, Flask will automatically read the .flaskenv file and apply the environment variables, simplifying your workflow.

+### Housekeeping

+**Add a .gitignore and a requirements.txt**

+**requirements.txt**:

+This file will list all the dependencies your project is using, making it easier to replicate the environment later or share it with others.

+To generate it:

+`(venv) $ pip freeze > requirements.txt
+`
+This will store the current packages installed in your virtual environment (like Flask, python-dotenv, etc.) in requirements.txt
+, which others can install using:

+`$ pip install -r requirements.txt
+`
+**gitignore:**

+This file will prevent sensitive or unnecessary files (like your venv directory) from being tracked in version control.

+Common items to add to .gitignore for a Flask project include:

+`venv/
+*.pyc
+__pycache__/
+.flaskenv
+`